GoreevArtem/GoreevArtem/README.md

 ## About me
-Hello everyone, I'm Artem Goreev, a beginner programmer in ML and the IoF
+Hello everyone, I'm Artem Goreev a beginner programmer in ML and the IoF

 ---